All Episodes

 All the higher-ups are doing like 20.

-So it's a big red flag when I see the state go ahead and pursue a um when I see the state pursue a RICO case.
+So it's a big red flag when I see the state go ahead and pursue a when I see the state pursue a RICO case.

-That tells me off rip the feds didn't want it.
+That tells me off-rip the feds didn't want it.

-And if if the feds didn't want it, that means it was weak from a federal standpoint because the feds don't lose.
+And if the feds didn't want it, that means it was weak from a federal standpoint because the feds don't lose.

 So that already gives me all kinds of red flags.

-So, um also, guys, like I said before, give you guys a quick little reminder.
+So, also, guys, like I said before, give you guys a quick little reminder: the little Dirk video is back up, right?

-Uh I apologize that it fucking got taken down.
+I apologize that it fucking got taken down.

 And I was like, bro, I didn't even play the fucking music.